Over $1 Billion Won for Our clients

 Helping Injured Victims Since 1975

-Losing an infant due to a preventable birth injury is one of the most devastating experiences any parent can endure.
-If your child’s death was caused by medical negligence or errors during labor and delivery, you may have grounds to pursue a wrongful death claim.
-At Decof, Mega & Quinn, P.C., our compassionate legal team understands the emotional toll such a tragedy takes on families.
+Losing a baby due to a preventable birth injury or medical error is one of the most devastating experiences any parent can endure.
+If your child’s death was caused by medical negligence or errors during labor, delivery, or postnatal care, you may have grounds to pursue a wrongful death claim.
+At Decof, Mega & Quinn, P.C., our compassionate legal team understands the immense emotional toll such a tragedy takes on families.
 We are dedicated to helping families seek justice and hold negligent medical providers accountable.

 What is Infant Wrongful Death?